Learning jazz guitar licks is essential for anyone studying the genre.

 There are few players that have captured the attention of jazz guitar fans in the way George Benson has over his career.

 Though he’s moved more into the smooth jazz realm over the second half of his career, Benson has always maintained a high level of bebop in his recordings.

-A master of building intensity in his solos, and possessing a strong command of the bebop language, Benson is often listed as one of the top jazz guitarists of his, or any, generation.
+A master of building intensity in his solos, and possessing a strong command of the bebop language, Benson is often listed as one of the top jazz guitarists of any generation.

-In this section, you’ll look into the bluesy and bebop sides of Benson’s soloing.
+In this section, you look into the bluesy and bebop sides of Benson’s soloing.

-As well, you’ll study his energetic, double-time lines and chord soloing phrases as you dig into the concepts that have made Benson one of the greatest jazzers to ever play the guitar.
+As well, you study his energetic, double-time lines, and chord soloing phrases as you dig into the concepts that have made Benson one of the greatest jazzers to ever play guitar.